sqlalchemyorg/zeekofile/README.rst

 zeekofile
 =========

-This is zzzeek's fork of the amazing and unmaintained Blogofile, the static website compiler written by Ryan McGuire for Mako and Jinja2 templates.
+This is zzzeek's fork of the amazing and as of 2018 unmaintained Blogofile, the static website compiler written by Ryan McGuire for Mako and Jinja2 templates.

 The fork exists because my websites sqlalchemy.org and zzzeek.org were built